Laura Waddington

 *

 When I sat down to write my first short film, I thought of an incident that had happened to me in a hotel in Venice.
-A chambermaid had gone through my possessions and mistakenly recorded her voice onto a cassette inside my walkman.
+A chambermaid had gone through my possessions and mistakenly recorded her voice onto a cassette inside my Walkman.
 The music tape was a gift from a friend so I continued to play it for years and the chambermaid’s voice wove its way into my life.
 Listening to that small trace, which she had left, I was fascinated by whether one can ever really know another person or only disconnected fragments.

 We shot The Visitor (1992) in a weekend in a Manhattan hotel room, carrying the camera and equipment into the hotel, hidden in suitcases.
 The actress, Delfina Marcello, whom I had picked to play the chambermaid for her beautiful face and a mystery about her, turned out to have come from Venice.
 At the end of the shoot, she told me that we had already met.
 Years before, while studying in London, she had worked as a coat check girl in a restaurant and had always remembered a shy school girl, who had handed her a coin and smiled.
 I didn’t recall our encounter but it was, indeed, the restaurant, where as a teenager, I used to meet my father.
 That was my first introduction to the strange way in which filmmaking weaves in and out of life.
 Whether one makes a fiction or a documentary, reality seems to exist, suspended between the two.